Immunizations are effective:

 If you are less than age 18, you need consent from a parent or guardian -- please use the Consent for Treatment of a Minor form (PDF).

-If you want to complete an immunization series and got your first dose(s) outside UHS, arrange for records of your previous dose(s), with your name and injection dates, to be faxed to UHS at 734-936-3063.
+If you want to complete an immunization series and got your first dose(s) outside UHS, arrange to send records of your previous dose(s), with your name and injection dates, via:

 If you cannot access this pricesheet, or want help in understanding it, please call 734-764-8320 for assistance.